Rockies vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Rockies have posted a mark of 1-5.

-- When it comes to the total, the Rockies and their opponents are 5-5-0 in their last 10 games.
+- When it comes to the over/under, the Rockies and their opponents are 5-5-0 in their previous 10 games.

-- Bookmakers have not posted a spread in any of the Rockies' past 10 contests.
+- Oddsmakers have not posted a runline in any of the Rockies' past 10 contests.

 Rockies Betting Records & Stats

-- Games involving Colorado have gone over the total set by sportsbooks in seven of 14 chances this season.
+- Colorado's games have gone over the total in eight of its 15 chances.

 - The Rockies have yet play a game with a spread this season.